The Getty

 • Descriptor Form and Use

-Descriptors should follow the conventions of the discipline.
+Descriptors should follow the conventions of the sources.
 Names of kingdom, phylum/division, class, order, family, and genus are spelled with initial capitals (e.g., Canis).
 The names of species repeat the capitalized name of the genus, and the distinguishing term for the species is in lower case (e.g., Canis lupus).

-• If the common term does not match a level in the hierarchy of the scientific taxonomy, make a separate record for the common term, and make hierarchical or associative relationships to the related records with scientific descriptors, as necessary.
+• If the common term does not match a level in the hierarchy of the scientific taxonomy, make a separate record for the common term, and make hierarchical or associative relationships to the related records with scientific terms, as necessary.

 • For the scientific descriptors, make Qualifiers for family, genus, species, etc., as appropriate and following precedent of the existing hierarchy.